-- 19. The Policy is a contract whereby Plaintiff agreed to pay monthly premiums in exchange for Defendant's promises of coverage for losses, including losses due to the involuntary interruption of its commercial output and business earning from dependent locations such as customers who purchase Plaintiff's products. - 20.
-Beginning in March 2020, Plaintiff was forced to suspend business operations as a result of the national healthcare crisis and national emergency proclaimed to deal with the strain placed on the nation's healthcare system from the COVID-19 pandemic and resultant civil authority orders, which closed non-essential businesses and prohibited access to the hotels and other businesses who purchase Plaintiff's products in order to prevent the customers of those businesses from becoming endangered by contact with other people.
-This ongoing suspension has caused Plaintiff to suffer significant business income losses and to incur significant expenses. - 21.
-Specifically, Defendant is in breach by refusing coverage for the suspension of business that resulted from the national COVID-19 pandemic disaster.
-Defendant is obligated under the Policy to cover and pay these losses and expenses but has refused to do so.
+- 22. Beginning in March 2020, Plaintiff was forced to suspend business operations as a result of the national healthcare crisis and national emergency proclaimed to deal with the strain placed on the nation's healthcare system from the COVID-19 pandemic and resultant civil authority orders, which closed and prohibited access to non-essential businesses including Plaintiff's business operations, and those that supply materials to Plaintiff and those who purchase Plaintiff's products, in order to prevent workers, vendors, suppliers and customers from becoming endangered by contact with other people.
+These ongoing suspensions have caused Plaintiff to suffer significant income losses and incur significant expenses. - 23.
+Specifically, Underwriter Defendants are in breach by refusing coverage for the suspension of business that resulted from the national healthcare disaster and COVID-19 pandemic emergency.
+Underwriter Defendants are obligated under the Policy to cover and pay these losses and expenses but have refused to do so.